aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/axis/_index.md

 ```

 Represents the maximum value on the value axis.

+**Remarks**

 The maxValue type only can be double or DateTime

 **Returns:**
 java.lang.Object